What's in a name? Locals debate Kororāreka v Russell in series of public meetings

 Would striving to avoid division be pandering to a vocal minority on social media?

-Those were just some of the issues debated in a series of public meetings on Tuesday about a proposal to change the town’s name of 179 years back to the original Kororāreka.
+Those were just some of the issues debated in a series of public meetings today about a proposal to change the town’s name of 179 years back to the original Kororāreka.

 Two other options — the dual name Kororāreka/Russell and the “alternative names” option of giving both equal status — were rejected by the New Zealand Geographic Board but remain on the table, depending on the outcome of public consultation.

-About 30 people attended the first of three meetings at 9am.
+About 30 people attended the first of three meetings today.
 They were a mix of Māori and Pākehā, business owners and retirees, kids and kaumātua, and even former Prime Minister Jenny Shipley.

 Most were local but several travelled from Whangārei.
 One even drove from Waiwera after reading a newspaper report about the proposal.